qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 No `proof-*` row: the take-back has no bit, and clearing `DeallocClaim` drops the waiting path with the stamp, so the test would fail because nothing was refused - `dealloc-waits-for-lease`'s question, not this one.

+### teardown-detach-edge, proof-detach-checked-parent

+A child reparented in the middle of its parent's teardown. `killChild()` deletes a Python-built `sample.ObjectType`, whose destructor detaches its children in `_detachChildren()`.
+That thread parks at `detach-mid-round`, a child picked; the main thread then moves the child to a new parent, in C++ as well, so the destructor still to run leaves it alone.

+Expected: the child's binding parent is the new one, read from `Shiboken.dump()`.
+A `VoidPtr` lease on the child is then parked while `Shiboken.delete()` destroys the new parent, and the delete has to wait.
+Not covered: `runInvalidationPlan()`, the other site; it needs its own point.

+`proof-detach-checked-parent` clears `DetachCheckedParent`: pick and removal are two transactions with the point between them, and the removal takes the new parent's edge.
+With the bit set the point sits after the single transaction, where a reparent is harmless.

+### constructor-tail-lease, proof-constructor-tail-lease

+A generated constructor publishes the object and then still works on it, so `Shiboken.delete()` can reach it from the commit on.
+A `QObject` subclass puts `self` into a list and calls `super().__init__(tag=...)`, which `fillQtProperties()` hands to its Python `setTag()`; the thread parks at `ctor-after-publish` in `updateSourceObject()` and the main thread deletes it.
+Not `objectName`, whose setter takes a lease the waiting delete refuses.

+Expected: the delete is deferred while the constructor waits, the object is alive inside `setTag()`, `__init__` completes, and it is destroyed after.

+`proof-constructor-tail-lease` clears `ConstructorTailLease`: the delete runs at once and the constructor stays parked on a daemon thread - released, the setup would read `metaObject()` from freed memory.